 I worked as an intern in the R&D division of the mobile solutions team at Amadeus Labs, Bangalore.
 I evaluated a few enterprise mobility platforms and developed a hybrid enterprise mobile application using IBM MobileFirst Platform.
 The application searches for flights and syncs data between devices.
 It is integrated with Facebook login, Parse application backend, and Amadeus services through REST APIs.

 I've worked with a wide range of technologies in multiple fields: game development, mobile application development, web development and general software development.
+Here is how my programming language proficiencies stack up against each other relatively:

 I have 2+ years of practical experience in ML through Kaggle competitions, personal projects, mentorship, research and coursework as well as a strong theoretical foundation through various university and online courses.
 I've recently become active in the area of computer vision using deep learning.